The Complex of Hypersurfaces in a Homology Class: Thurston norm-realizing surfaces in 3-manifolds

-Note that if $S \subset M$~as above is a sphere or a disk, then $S$~is automatically incompressible.
+Note that if $S \subset M$~as above is a sphere or a disc, then $S$~is automatically incompressible.
 We also collect the following observation.

-\begin{lem} A properly embedded compact surface $S$~in a compact smooth $3$-manifold~$M$ is incompressible if and only if all its components are incompressible. \end{lem}
+\begin{lem}[Incompressibility via connected components] A properly embedded compact surface $S$~in a compact smooth $3$-manifold~$M$ is incompressible if and only if all its components are incompressible. \end{lem}

-\begin{proof} Clearly, if $S$~is compressible with compressing disk~$D$, then the component of~$S$ that intersects~$\bd D$ also has~$D$ as a compressing disk.
+\begin{proof} Clearly, if $S$~is compressible with compressing disc~$D$, then the component of~$S$ that intersects~$\bd D$ also has~$D$ as a compressing disc.

 Conversely, suppose $S_0$ is a component of~$S$ that is compressible.
-A compressing disk~$D$ for~$S_0$ may fail to be a compressing disk for~$S$ because its interior may intersect other components of~$S$.
+A compressing disc~$D$ for~$S_0$ may fail to be a compressing disc for~$S$ because its interior may intersect other components of~$S$.
 In that case, we first perturb~$D$ slightly to make it transverse to~$S$, and then look at an intersection~$\gamma$ with~$S$ that is innermost in~$D$.
-Let $D'\sub D$~be a disk bounded by~$\gamma$ (possibly together with an arc in~$\bd S$).
-If $\gamma$ is an essential curve or arc of~$S$, then $D'$~is a compressing disk for~$S$ and we are done.
-Otherwise, one can modify~$D$ by replacing~$D'$ with a parallel copy of a disk~$D_S \subset S$ witnessing that $\gamma$~is inessential.
-The interior of this new compressing disk for~$S_0$ has fewer intersections with~$S$, so an inductive argument finishes the proof. \end{proof}
+Let $D'\sub D$~be a disc bounded by~$\gamma$ (possibly together with an arc in~$\bd S$).
+If $\gamma$ is an essential curve or arc of~$S$, then $D'$~is a compressing disc for~$S$ and we are done.
+Otherwise, one can modify~$D$ by replacing~$D'$ with a parallel copy of a disc~$D_S \subset S$ witnessing that $\gamma$~is inessential.
+The interior of this new compressing disc for~$S_0$ has fewer intersections with~$S$, so an inductive argument finishes the proof. \end{proof}

-Throughout the remainder of this section, $M$~will denote an irreducible and boundary-irreducible compact oriented smooth $3$-manifold.
+Throughout the remainder of this section, $M$~will denote an irreducible and bound\-ary-irreducible oriented compact smooth $3$-manifold.